Trying to find cheap vegan food in NYC that’s not dollar pizza or prepackaged indigestion?

 $$ The Cinnamon Snail – All Vegan, gluten-free options

-Cinnamon Snail used to be only food truck, but have now opened a new vegan restaurant near Times Square.
+Cinnamon Snail used to be only a food truck, but have now opened a new vegan restaurant near Times Square.
 Their food is so good that they have both an omnivorous and vehemently vegan fan base.
 The food is all organic, so expect a markup.
 But to the appreciator of finer things in life, every dollar spent and minute waited on line, is worth it (there always was a long line and 40-minute wait to order during the food truck only days).

 The stars of the savory show are the sandwiches.
 The Korean Barbecue seitan sub will drip through your fingers.
 The beast-mode burger deluxe will aggressively avalanche its way into your mouth.
 The toppings and names change now and then, but anything with their homemade seitan whether it’s chucked, chopped, or burgered, will amply satisfy.